What to expect during the diferent stages of rheumatoid arthritis

 When RA flares, white blood cells inflame the synovial tissue, causing it to thicken and swell.
 This results in joint pain and visible swelling; over time, it can lead to loss of motion and erosion of the bone.

 RA can be a puzzling disease, says Padmanabhan Raghu, MD, a rheumatologist at Rush University Medical Center.
 Its symptoms and progression can vary widely from person to person, and can wax and wane over time.
-Here, Raghu explains what can happen at each stage of the disease:
+Here, Raghu explains what can happen during the different stages of rheumatoid arthritis:

 In the early stages, RA often causes joint swelling, pain, stiffness and fatigue.